-How to hide the Spotlight Search icon from the menu bar
+How to hide the Spotlight Search icon from your Mac’s menu bar

-Check out these 3 ways to remove the Spotlight Search icon from the menu bar on your Mac and keep your desktop clutter-free.
-These instructions will work for any macOS version.
+Check out these 3 ways to remove the Spotlight Search icon from the top menu bar on your Mac and keep your desktop clutter-free.

 Spotlight Search on Mac

-If you never use the Spotlight feature on your Mac, or only use it by pressing Command + Space Bar or use the search box in Finder rather than using Spotlight, you may have wondered how to get rid of its icon.
+If you never use the Spotlight feature on your Mac, or use it only by pressing Command + Space Bar, you may have wondered how to remove its icon.
+Thankfully, unlike the Control Center icon, it’s easy to remove the Spotlight icon from your computer’s menu bar.

 Do not show Spotlight in menu bar using the Control Center settings on Mac

-2. Drag it to the desktop to remove it
+2. Drag the Spotlight icon to the desktop to remove it

 Drag the Spotlight icon down to the desktop to remove it from the menu bar

 1) Before you begin, you must disable System Integrity Protection (SIP) on your Mac.
-The file we are dealing with is not modifiable without this step.
+The file we’re dealing with is not modifiable without this step.
 To disable SIP, follow our guide on the subject.
-If you are on Mac OS X El Capitan or earlier, this step is not required, as you have no SIP.
+If you’re on Mac OS X El Capitan or earlier, this step is not required, as you have no SIP.

 2) Once SIP is disabled, open Terminal.